 A heartfelt gratitude goes out as well to Mrs. Purita Bilbao de Garcia, Anne Marie Garcia, and Manang Joy Jimenez for their resounding vote of confidence in the project.

-Conversations with the late Mrs. Blanca Bilbao de Beltran (one of Don Estanislao’s daughters) have yielded a wealth of historical facts and insight.
-Salamat Po’.
+Conversations with the late Mrs. Blanca Bilbao de Beltran, Don Estanislao’s youngest daughter and my dear mother, have yielded a wealth of historical facts and insight.

 I also wish to thank my wife, Maritz, for her indulgence amid long hours expended on this project, and, for tolerantly listening to me recount stories about Hinoba-an ad nauseum.
 Salamat Gid’.